Join the Global Breast Cancer Movement

 Therapeutic Touch

-Complementary therapy where trained practitioners enter a semi-meditative state and hold their hands just above a person’s body to sense energy imbalances due to illness.
+A complementary or integrative therapy where trained practitioners enter a semi-meditative state and hold their hands just above a person’s body to sense energy imbalances due to illness.
 Healing energy is then said to transfer to the person.

 Total Mastectomy (Simple Mastectomy)